Gubbio: Umbria’s medieval gem and charming ‘City of Madmen’

 #6 Gubbio's cultural events

-There are three cultural (or religious) events Gubbio is known for: the lighting of the world's largest Christmas tree, Festa dei Ceri, and the Procession of the Dead Christ.
-So far, I have only been able to attend the latter.
-Hopefully, the others will follow soon.
+However, there are three cultural (or religious) events that Gubbio is especially known for, even internationally.
+I'm talking about the lighting of the world's largest Christmas tree, the Festa dei Ceri, and the Procession of the Dead Christ.
+So far, I've only been able to attend the latter.
+Hopefully, I'll get to experience the others soon!

 The lighting of the world’s largest Christmas tree

-Every year, Gubbio is home to the largest Christmas tree in the world.
-It's not a real tree, but a lighting illumination in the shape of a tree installed on the slopes of Monte Ingino.
-The project consists of 3,000 colored lights and 8,5 kilometers of electrical cable!
-The tree's roots sink into the city walls, while the star on top is where the Basilica di Sant'Ubaldo is located.
+Every year, Gubbio hosts the world's largest Christmas tree.
+It's not a real tree, but a light installation shaped like one, set up on the slopes of Monte Ingino.
+The project features 3,000 colored lights and 8.5 kilometers of electrical cable!
+The tree's roots stretch down into the city walls, while the star on top marks the spot of the Basilica di Sant'Ubaldo.
+The lighting ceremony happens on December 7th at 6:30 PM from Piazza Gramsci, and each year, an important guest gets to flip the switch!

 Festa dei Ceri

-The Festa dei Ceri, also known as Saint Ubaldo Day, is the largest and most important festival in Umbria.
-It's a tradition dating back over 800 years!
-The event honors the life of the city's patron saint, Saint Ubaldo.
-Therefore, it is held annually on May 15th, the eve of his death anniversary.
+The Festa dei Ceri, or Saint Ubaldo Day, is the biggest and most important festival in Umbria.
+This tradition has been going strong for over 800 years!
+The event celebrates the life of the city's patron saint, Saint Ubaldo.
+It takes place every year on May 15th, the eve of his death anniversary.

-The most prominent part of the festival is the iconic candle race, known as the Corsa dei Ceri.
-The race features three tall candles.
-Each of them has a small statue of a saint on top: Saint Ubaldo, Saint Antonio, and Saint George.
-Each candle weighs around 400kg.
-No wonder it takes the strength of 10 men to carry them.
+The festival's highlight is the famous candle race called the Corsa dei Ceri.
+In this race, three tall candles stand out, each topped with a small statue of a saint: Saint Ubaldo, Saint Antonio, and Saint George.
+Weighing about 400 kg, it's no surprise that it takes the strength of 10 men to carry them!

-The race starts in Piazza Grande.
-From there, the enormous candles are carried through the streets of Gubbio while running.
-They are carried all the (steep) way up to the Basilica of Sant'Ubaldo.
-The race finishes once they arrive at the Basilica di Sant'Ubaldo.
-Oh, and of course, Saint Ubaldo's candle always wins.
+The race kicks off in Piazza Grande.
+From there, runners carry the huge candles through the streets of Gubbio, all the way up the steep hill to the Basilica of Sant'Ubaldo.
+The race wraps up when they reach the basilica.
+And, of course, Saint Ubaldo's candle always takes the win!

 Procession of the Dead Christ

-For me, witnessing the Procession of the Dead Christ was absolutely breathtaking.
-The Misere choirs, the bond fires, all taking place in the medieval streets of Gubbio..
-It was amazing.
-Continue reading here to find out more about the Dead Christ Procession and my experience.
+All combined, witnessing the Procession of the Dead Christ was absolutely breathtaking.
+Continue reading here to find out more about the procession and my experience.

 Discover Gubbio and the rest of Umbria